Bridgerland Technical College

 Disbursement for Books and Supplies

-Students may receive the Federal Pell Grant for enrollment at Bridgerland Technical College in eligible certificate programs.
+Students may receive the Federal Pell Grant for enrollment in eligible certificate programs at Bridgerland Technical College.
 The Pell Grant is disbursed in multiple installments throughout the year to eligible students.
-Each student will have an individual Pell payment schedule based on his or her enrollment and eligibility.
+Each student will have an individual Pell payment schedule based on their enrollment and eligibility.
 Students may use Pell funds for the purpose of covering expenses related to education.
 Related expenses may include: tuition and fees; required books, tools, supplies; housing; personal expenses; transportation; childcare.

 Pell Grant installments are disbursed directly to the student in the form of a paper check.
-Bridgerland Technical College works with Pell Grant recipients in meeting their Payment Plan obligations by allowing students to pay account balances by the due date following receipt of Pell funds.
-Bridgerland Technical College reserves the right to use Pell funds to pay for outstanding tuition and fee charges prior to releasing funds to students; and to pay for other educationally related charges in which the student has voluntarily authorized charges and payments to be processed by Bridgerland Technical College.
+The college works with Pell Grant recipients in meeting their payment plan obligations by allowing students to pay account balances by the due date following receipt of Pell funds.
+BTECH reserves the right to use Pell funds to pay for outstanding tuition and fee charges prior to releasing funds to students; and to pay for other educationally related charges in which the student has voluntarily authorized charges and payments to be processed by the college.
 Once all eligible Pell funds for the academic year have been released to the student, the authorization to allow charges for other educationally related charges will be terminated.

-The Federal Student Aid/Pell Grant Authorization for Other Educationally Related Charges form is available at the Bridgerland Technical College Financial Aid Office during the student's Pell Grant Awarding Interview.
+The Federal Student Aid/Pell Grant Authorization for Other Educationally Related Charges form is available at the Financial Aid Office during the student's Financial Aid Offer Meeting.
 The authorization may be modified or cancelled at any time thereafter.

 Voter Registration Forms